Closing the Gaps: Outcomes

 Six months after the Labour-led Government was formed in late 1999, the term "Closing the Gaps" was no longer used in official documents.
 Opposition politicians observed that the Government still had a Closing the Gaps policy objective, but no longer referred to the policy by that name.
 Closing the Gaps was re-branded by the Government as "reducing inequalities", in an attempt to make the policy more popular with the public.

 Over the term of the 1999–2008 Labour Government, social statistics for Maori and Pacific Islanders did generally improve; however, the statistics for Pakeha New Zealanders showed a greater improvement, resulting in the 'gaps' actually increasing.
 Closing the Gaps failed to reduce socio-economic inequalities between Māori and non-Māori and did not resolve structural inequalities that socio-economically excluded Māori from mainstream society.

-In response to the unpopularity of Closing the Gaps, the opposition National Party campaigned, unsuccessfully, on a commitment to one standard of citizenship for all New Zealanders.
-In 2004 National leader Don Brash suggested all policies privileging Māori should be abandoned, calling for abolition of the Māori electorates and Māori claims to customary title under the Treaty of Waitangi.
+After losing the 2002 election in a landslide, the opposition National Party campaigned, unsuccessfully, on a commitment to abolish Closing the Gaps and related affirmative action.
+In 2004 National leader Don Brash suggested all policies helping Māori become less disadvantaged should be abandoned, calling for abolition of the Māori electorates and Māori claims to customary title under the Treaty of Waitangi.
+Brash's tactic was to claim erroneously that Māori were being afforded privileges that disadvantaged Pākehā.
 Closing the Gaps popularised a rhetoric of privilege in response to Treaty rights.